Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Discussion

-This paper represents an initial exploration of IMRSP through our game probe MOFA, which we selected for its straightforward implementation using current XR device capabilities.
-While this approach yielded valuable insights, we acknowledge several limitations.
+This paper presents an initial exploration of IMRSP through our game probe MOFA, demonstrating the capabilities of current affordable XR devices to support MR street play in the wild.
+While this approach yielded valuable insights, we acknowledge several limitations and propose a research agenda for future work on IMRSP.